playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Running the same tests in multiple browsers

-If you want to run tests in multiple web browsers, you can use traits [`AllBrowsersPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerSuite) or [`AllBrowsersPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerTest).
+If you want to run tests in multiple web browsers, to ensure your application works correctly in all the browsers you support, you can use traits [`AllBrowsersPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerSuite) or [`AllBrowsersPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerTest).
 Both of these traits declare a `browsers` field of type `IndexedSeq[BrowserInfo]` and an abstract `sharedTests` method that takes a `BrowserInfo`.
-The `browsers` field determines which browsers you want your tests to run in.
+The `browsers` field indicates which browsers you want your tests to run in.
 The default is Chrome, Firefox, Internet Explorer, `HtmlUnit`, and Safari.
-You can override `browsers` if you don't want the default.
+You can override `browsers` if the default doesn't fit your needs.
 You place tests you want run in multiple browsers in the `sharedTests` method, placing the name of the browser at the end of each test name.
 (The browser name is available from the `BrowserInfo` passed into `sharedTests`.)
 Here's an example that uses `AllBrowsersPerSuite`:

 @[scalafunctionaltest-allbrowserspersuite](code-scalatestplus-play/allbrowserspersuite/ExampleSpec.scala)